davidekete/remix-ide/docs/create_deploy.md

 Go to the **Deploy & Run Transactions** plugin.

-At the top of this plugin is the Environment select box.
+At the top of this plugin is the Environment selectbox.
 Here you can choose where you want to deploy your contract.
 There are many choices.
 For more info about these options see [this section](run.html#environment) of the docs.

 For a brief synopsis:

-**Injected Provider** is used to connect Remix with a Browser Wallet (e.g. Metamask) which is generally for deploying to a public network.
+**Injected Provider** is used to connect Remix with a Browser Wallet (e.g. MetaMask) which is generally for deploying to a public network.

 **Remix VM** is a test blockchain in the browser.
 There are quite a few "flavors" of the Remix VM.
 Each "flavor" is associated with a different hard fork with the name in parathesies - e.g. Remix VM (Shanghai) or for the choice of a chain to fork into the Remix VM.